Black Manta: Justice

 Black Manta appeared as one of the major villains in the 2005-2006 Justice miniseries by Alex Ross and Jim Krueger as part of the Legion of Doom.
 This version appears to be based on the time period when Black Manta fought for African Americans as shown by all of his henchmen being black and his city being completely populated by African Americans.
 He is first seen luring Aquaman into an ambush and controlling Aquaman's sharks into attacking him before taking Aquaman to Brainiac.
 When Lex Luthor makes his speech to the world to join him in saving it, Black Manta is one of the villains alongside him.

 As the Legion begins kidnapping the people close to the heroes, Black Manta takes control of Garth and forces him to assault Mera and kidnap Aquaman's son.
 During the Justice League's attack on the Hall of Doom, Black Manta faces off against Aquaman for the entire battle.
 Black Manta is one of the few villains to escape the Justice League and teleport to his city along with Aquaman's son, who follows behind him.
 Aquaman eventually finds Black Manta's hideout, but Black Manta's men savagely beat him in front of his son, comparing it to the treatment of his own people.
 Aquaman counters Black Manta is doing the same by using Doctor Sivana's technology to control his men, smashing the pack on Black Manta's suit to free his henchmen from Black Manta's control.
 Black Manta realizes that Aquaman was right, but makes one last effort to kill him in desperation.
 He is quickly struck down by Aquaman, saying that Black Manta never really had a chance to begin with.

 JLA/Avengers

 Black Manta appears in JLA/Avengers #4 where he is shown trapped by Plastic Man.

 Flashpoint

-In the alternate timeline of the Flashpoint event, Black Manta was an inmate at the Doom prison before the prison break.
+In the alternate timeline of the Flashpoint event, Black Manta was an inmate at the military Doom prison before the prison break.